More is Different: Multi-Axion Dynamics Changes Topological Defect Evolution: Formation and evolution of domain walls

 Let us first consider the case when the string bundles are formed.
 If $D \neq 0$, $V_2$ explicitly breaks the remaining $U(1)_L$ to $\mathbb{Z}_{N_{\rm DW}}$ with $N_\mathrm{DW} \equiv D/d$.
 Then, $N_\mathrm{DW}$ DWs appear attached to each string bundle.
 Consequently, the string-wall network collapses soon after $V_2$ becomes relevant for $N_\mathrm{DW} = 1$, while it remains stable for $N_\mathrm{DW} > 1$.
 We show the trajectory of the axions around the string bundle for $N_\mathrm{DW} = 1$ in Fig.~\ref{fig: post-post NDW=1}.
 The DW due to $V_2$ is shown by the blue line, which overlaps with the minimum of $V_1$.
 The orange stars represent the identical potential minimum.

 On the other hand, if $D = 0$, the $U(1)_L$ symmetry remains unbroken, and there is no DW attached to the string bundle.
 Thus, the string bundles without DWs simply follow the scaling solution.
 Let us mention here a potential difference from the simple single-axion case.
 Since the string bundles have an internal structure, it is nontrivial whether they evolve exactly in the same way as ordinary axion strings.
-For instance, if a string bundle forms a twisted loop, its contraction will stop at a certain radius due to the existence of multiple strings inside the bundle.
-Then, such twisted string loops are stable and may contribute to dark matter.
-A detailed investigation of the formation of such loops and other exotic configurations of topological defects requires dedicated numerical simulations, which warrant further investigation.
+For instance, we can consider a twisted loop formed by a string bundle.
+If the twist of the loop is preserved, the contraction of the loop will stop at a certain radius.
+Then, such twisted bundle loops are stable and may contribute to dark matter.
+However, we find that a string of one axion can easily pass through strings of the other axion in a lattice simulation.
+As a result, the twisted loop is untwisted and decays similarly to a loop of a single string.
+One way to prevent such untwisting is to introduce a repulsive interaction between the strings.
+Further exploration of such twisted loops will be presented in a forthcoming paper.~\cite{Lee:preparation}

 When the string-wall network extends throughout the entire space, the evolution of the network is very similar to the pre-post scenario.
 If $D \neq 0$, $\phi_\mathrm{light}$ evolves due to $V_2$ in each domain, and induced DWs are formed as in the pre-post scenario.
 There is then no potential bias between different domains, and the string-wall network remains stable, leading to the DW problem.
 Note that a transient bias can arise before $\phi_\mathrm{light}$ evolves due to $V_2$, which may destabilize the DWs at later times.
 On the other hand, if $D = 0$, the string-wall network is stable when $n_2'/n_2$ is an integer; otherwise, the network becomes unstable.